"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before taking fenofibrate, tell your doctor or pharmacist if you are allergic to it; or to other "fibrates" (such as fenofibric acid); or if you have any other allergies.
-This product may contain inactive ingredients (such as soy, found in some Canadian brands), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as soy), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, gallbladder disease, liver disease (such as biliary cirrhosis, hepatitis), alcohol use.